segeda/svatky-api-nodejs/README.md

 [Svatky API](https://svatky.adresa.info/) - Find out which date in the year is your Name Day or who's Name Day is on a certain date.

-This API only accpets **GET** requests with three parameters: date, name, lang.
+This API only accept **GET** requests with three parameters: date, name, lang.

 * lang -- Formatted to accept either cs or sk
     * cs || sk